Information for Quartix Technologies plc investors

 The role of the Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Chairman and Executive Directors, including pension rights and compensation payments.
 It also recommends and monitors the level and structure of remuneration for senior management.
 When setting the remuneration policy, the Committee reviews and considers the pay and employment conditions across the Group, especially when determining salary increases.

-The Nominations Committee was chaired by Andrew Walters in 2023 following Paul Boughton’s resignation, and is now chaired by Ian Spence following his appointment to the Board.
+The Nominations Committee was chaired by Andrew Walters and is now chaired by Ian Spence following his appointment to the Board.
 The Committee reviews the structure, size and composition of the Board to ensure the leadership of the Group is the most proficient to facilitate the Group’s ability to effectively compete in the marketplace.
 It makes recommendations to the Board regarding the continued suitability of any Director, the re-election by shareholders of any Director under the ‘retirement by rotation’ provisions in the Company’s Articles of Association, and succession planning for Directors and other Senior Executives.

 The Chairman has overall responsibility for corporate governance and in promoting high standards throughout the Group.
 He leads and chairs the Board, ensuring that committees are properly structured and operate with appropriate terms of reference, ensures that performance of individual Directors, the Board and its committees are reviewed on a regular basis, leads in the development of strategy and setting objectives, and oversees communication between the Group and its shareholders.